SuperficialCake/dankhelper/README.md

 ### Default Keybinds

-The mod has a few keybinids:
+The mod has a few keybinds:

 > END to manually end a session & reset the HUD.
 >